Dr Cristina Castillo Alvarez (2019- ) – Cristina is funded by the NERC to study the effects of calcification environment on palaeoproxies.

-Dr David Evans (2016-2019) – David is investigating the roles of calcification fluid chemistry and organic materials in coral biomineralisation.
-He is funded by the Leverhulme Trust.
+Dr David Evans (2016-2018) – David investigated the roles of calcification fluid chemistry and organic materials in coral biomineralisation.
+He was funded by the Leverhulme Trust.

-Tammy Green (2014-2018) – Tammy is a postgraduate student studying sulphur cycling in coral reefs.
+Tammy Green (2014-2018) – Tammy was a postgraduate student studying sulphur cycling in coral reefs.

 Dr Cathy Cole (2012-2015) – Cathy was funded by NERC and studied the effect of changes in seawater pCO2 on coral skeletal chemistry.
 Cathy is now a climate science communicator at the Met Office in Exeter.